 For Section 6, record how much you receive from any other source.
 You will need to provide documentation for each form of income.
 For example, if you receive alimony, submit a copy of the court order or divorce decree showing the amount.

 Add up the dollar amount of income from each box in Sections 4-6, and enter the total in Section 7.

-Section 8 is where you must explain whether anything has changed since your last tax return.
+In Section 8, you must explain whether anything has changed since your last tax return.
 This includes positive or negative changes.
-Often people will use this space to explain, for example, if they lost their job.
+Often people will use this space to explain, for example, that they lost their job or other income source.
 Provide as much detail as possible in this space; and also provide supporting evidence to accompany the form.

 Part 7.
-You must complete Part 7 if someone prepared the form for you.
+Contact Information, Declaration, and Signature of Person Preparing This Request, If Other Than the Requestor You must complete Part 7 if someone prepared the form for you.
 Usually the preparer would complete this for you and sign.

-File the I-942 Request for Reduced Fee directly with your N-400 Application for Naturalization.
+File the I-942 Request for Reduced Fee along with your N-400 Application for Naturalization.
 This means that you must prepare both applications and provide supporting evidence for both.

 You can find more about qualifying and applying for citizenship in Who Can Apply for U.S. Citizenship?

-Once USCIS accepts your application, and approves the fee waiver request, you will receive by mail a receipt notice acknowledging your application and payment.
+Once USCIS accepts your application, and if it approves the fee waiver request, you will receive by mail a receipt notice acknowledging your application and payment.